 Note: In some cases due to ram overloading or abrupt power outage can crash your Photoshop and result in losing your current working project.
 Fortunately, you can recover unsaved PSD files using Photoshop temp files.

-Fix the Parsing the JPEG Data Error due to Damaged JPEG file
+2. Fix the Parsing the JPEG Data Error due to the Damaged JPEG file.

 JPEG files are fragile and easily susceptible to getting damaged either while saving or downloading from external sources.
 Headers and footers of JPEG files are generally the focus area of damage in a JPEG file (Header and footer store the metadata of the corresponding file).
 If you have a PSD version of the JPEG file you can convert the PSD file into JPEG format and then use it.
 Unfortunately, even if the PSD file is damaged you can fix the damaged PSD file using Remo Repair PSD.